LIVING ABROAD GUIDE SECTIONS:

 4. Input the full name, address, and country of the person receiving the cash.
 If you are sending it to yourself, write your full name and your Argentine address.

 5. Pick up the cash in pesos at the closest pick-up point.
-Pick-up points are called Pago Fácil or RapiPago and must have a black and yellow Western Union logo on the outside.
+Pick-up points are usually inside of a Pago Fácil or RapiPago and must have a black and yellow Western Union logo on the outside.
 Not all Western Union locations receive international transfers, so double check upon arrival that you can pick-up money sent internationally.
 You are required to bring your original passport.

 Western Union charges a fee of about 15% of the amount you are sending, so consider how frequently you’d like to send money.
 However, every time you send money, you earn points that you can use toward discounting the 15% fee.

-Avoid the Western Union “rush hours” — first and last weekdays of the month (when everyone is paying bills), early in the morning when they open (before other customers have dropped off cash), and around 6pm (when everyone gets off work and heads to Western Union).
+Avoid the Western Union “rush hours:” first and last weekdays of the month (when bills are due), early in the morning when they open (before other customers have dropped off cash), and around 6pm (when the workday ends).

-While planning your trip to Buenos Aires, you may have read about the different exchange rates for the Argentine peso.
-We want to make sure that Puentes participants understand how this works, so that you can make the most out of your travel budgets.
+While planning your trip to Argentina, you may have read about the different exchange rates for the Argentine peso.
+We want to make sure that Puentes participants understand how this works so that you can make the most out of your travel budget.

 • What does this mean for tourists and Puentes participants?
-This means that there are multiple exchange rates for foreign currencies: official, blue, etc. The unofficial, or “blue,” exchange rate is the most important one for travelers arriving to Argentina with foreign currency.
-Argentines are willing to pay a higher price than the official exchange rate in order to buy dollars, so tourists can exchange their dollars for a more advantageous rate (as of September 2022, this is about a 1.85x higher than the official).
+This means that there are multiple exchange rates for foreign currencies: official, blue, MEP etc. The unofficial, or “blue,” exchange rate is the most important one for travelers arriving to Argentina with foreign currency.
+Argentines are willing to pay a higher price than the official exchange rate in order to buy dollars, so tourists can exchange their dollars for a more advantageous rate.
+The MEP rate is the dollar exchange rate that can be accessed through the buying and selling of certain Argentine bonds that are quoted both in pesos and dollars.
 You can check the daily rates for these different types of exchanges here.
+Please note that there is a strong cash culture in Argentina, so you should also always have pesos on hand.
+It’s also recommended to have smaller bills with you, as small businesses and taxis typically do not take larger bills.

-• How do I get the unofficial exchange rate?
-One of the only ways to get the unofficial exchange rate is to bring cash in U.S. dollars with you for your trip.
-You can then exchange this cash in person in Buenos Aires and get pesos at the unofficial blue rate.
-Be aware that bringing large amounts of money in cash with you when traveling always has its risks, so please only bring the amount with which you feel comfortable.
-Then once in Buenos Aires, we recommend exchanging money with an Argentine you know personally (for example, with your housing host, the language school, or your internship supervisors).
-There are also unofficial exchange houses called cuevas, which would provide you with the blue rate, but these are unregulated.
+• How do I access the blue and MEP exchange rates?
+The only way to access the blue exchange rate is to bring cash in U.S. dollars with you for your trip.
+You can then exchange this cash in person in Argentina at unofficial exchange houses called cuevas and get pesos at the blue rate.
+Be aware that bringing large amounts of money in cash with you when traveling always has its risks, so please only bring an amount with which you feel comfortable.
+You can access the MEP rate by using major foreign credit and debit cards (Visa, MasterCard and American Express).
+Check with bank prior to arrival about accessing the MEP rate.

 Identification